ashish-gehani/SPADE/src/spade/query/quickgrail/README.md

   * `dump` _constraint_
 * Print graph in DOT format
   * `visualize` [`force`] _graph_
+  * using `force` prints entire graph, even if it exceeds limit in `cfg/spade.query.quickgrail.QuickGrailExecutor.config`
 * Remove a list of variables (_graph_ or _constraint_)
   * `erase` (_graph_)+
 * Remove all variables